kk663/znn-release/docs/tutorial.rst

     is_auto_crop = yes
     fmasks =

 We must use ``[label]`` sections to indicate the ground truth of network outputs.
 For stack1, we must first include the ``[label1]`` header.
-Note that the number in the header at the end can be any positive integer.
-It does not have to be 1.
+Note that the number in the header (at the end) can be any positive integer.
 Next, we must specify the full file path of labelled image stack in the field ``fnames``.
 The ``pp_types`` or preprocessing types field does not need to be set.
 It is ``none`` by default.
 We set it to be ``binary_class`` so that we generate two 2D output images for each 2D input image.
 The first 2D output image is the original labelled 2D image and the second 2D output image is the inverted version of the original labelled 2D image.
 The field ``is_auto_crop`` is set to ``no`` by default.
 We set the ``is_auto_crop`` field to ``yes`` so if the raw image is of different size than the groundtruth image, the smaller image is centered in the larger image and the larger image is cropped around the smaller image.
 The ``fmasks`` field is for full file paths of masks: fmasks are used like cosmetics to coverup damaged parts of images so that your neural net doesn’t learn useless information.
-We have no damaged parts of the image in our dataset so we do not need to specify the full file paths of masks.
+We have no damaged image parts in our dataset so we do not need to specify the full file paths of masks.
 We then do the same thing (section header, full file path field, preprocessing types field, autocrop field and full file path of masks field) for stack2.

 Next, let's define the bindings of raw image stacks and the corresponding labelled image stacks in the ``.spec`` file:
 ::